martinellimarco/t2sz/README.md

         -l [1..22]         Set compression level, from 1 (lower) to 22 (highest).
 Default is 22.
         -o FILENAME        Output file name.
         -s SIZE            Minimum size of an input block, in bytes.
                            A block is composed by one or more whole files.
-A file is never truncated.
+A file is never truncated unless -S is used.
                            If not specified one block will contain exactly one file, no matter the file size.
                            Each block is compressed to a zstd frame but if the archive has a lot of small files having a file per block doesn't compress very well.
 With this you can set a trade off.